line/kotlin-jdsl/docs/en/faq/how-kotlin-jdsl-is-different-from-jooq-and-querydsl.md

 Then you might think about trying JPQL yourself, but that might not be a good idea.

 JPQL uses a string-based way of writing queries, which makes it impossible to detect errors at compile time.

+For example, if you change a specific field in an entity, the JPQL string query that uses that field is not automatically corrected.

+Although the error can be resolved with the help of the IDE, it ends up being handled manually by the developer, which is a productivity killer.

 However, the Kotlin JDSL uses code generation and pure code-based query construction rather than string-based construction.